 5th (2023-Present) | 2023 |

-Let’s dive into the specifications of the best, neutral, and worst Lexus RX 350 years.
+Now, let’s get into the nitty-gritty of the best, neutral, and worst Lexus RX 350 years.

 Best & Worst Years for Lexus RX 350 2nd Generation (2007-2009)

-The 2nd Generation Lexus RX 350 debuted in 2004, bringing luxury, performance, and technological prowess enhancements.
+The 2nd Generation Lexus RX 350 hit the streets in 2004, bringing a fresh serving of luxury, performance, and tech savvy to the table.

 The Best Years: 2008, 2009

-These years featured a standard 3.5-liter 2GR-FE V6 engine, which delivered 270 horsepower and 251 lb-ft of torque, paired with a 5-speed U151E/F automatic transmission.
+Under the hood, you’ll find a standard 3.5-liter 2GR-FE V6 engine.
+It’s not messing around with 270 horsepower and 251 lb-ft of torque, all managed by a 5-speed U151E/F automatic transmission.

 The Worst Years: 2007